deprimus/Tale/SETUP.md

 ### Cinematic

 The cinematic module can be used to show images, videos, and subtitles on the screen.
-This module can make use of animations and Tale transitions in order to provide a good experience for the player.

 Subtitles aren't only for videos.
 They are basically just text that can be placed on top of images or scenes in order to, for example, tell a story or explain something.